greenelab/annorxiver_manuscript/content/reviewers_response.md

 >
 > See: "Please note, if data have been obtained from a third-party source, we require that other researchers would be able to access the data set in the same manner as the authors" https://journals.plos.org/plosone/s/data-availability despite that URL indicating just PLOS ONE, the policy applies to all PLOS journals, unless otherwise noted.

-**We believe that using the NYTAC dataset does not violate PLOS's data availability policy.**
+**We believe that using the NYTAC dataset does not violate PLOS's data availability policy.
+We accessed the dataset in accordance with this policy.**

 # Reviewer #2

 > Overall, I enjoyed this manuscript for offering a way to quantify the transition of preprints to manuscripts within the biological sciences.
 Further, the authors develop an approach that could also more generally be useful for classifying biomedical literature, and they even provide as an example a web-based program to find potential publication avenues.

-**We are glad you enjoyed reading our manuscript.**
+**We appreciate the reviewer's positive sentiment about our work.**

 > The methodological approach of the authors is quite unexpected.
 While I do not see a fundamental flaw in their approach, I would anticipate it to be biased toward the most frequent phrases.
 When performing computational research there is a risk to pursue analyses through well-intended "improvements" or "customizations" whenever the approach does not seem to yield the expected outcome.
 As some people could be tempted to interpret parts of the analysis of the authors as warning flags for above having happened, I would recommend adding some additional control analyses and explicit statements about their chosen rationales.
 >